Repo Rate & Reverse Repo: Meaning & Key Differences Explained

 • Published on: 28 Dec 2023

-Learn more about repo and reverse repo rates in India and how they impact the overall economic situation.
+Read the information below to define repo rate and reverse repo rates and learn how they impact the economic situation within the country.

 What is the Repo Rate?